 Arrival into London

-Gatwick Airport also has an express train which arrives into Victoria Station.
-Trains run every 15 minutes and take a half hour to reach London.
+Gatwick Airport also has an express train which arrives at Victoria Station.
+Trains run every 15 minutes and take a half-hour to reach London.

-From Paddington and Victoria, you’ll have access to the London Tube with lines spreading across the city, as well as a taxi queue at ground level.
+From Paddington and Victoria Stations in London, you’ll have access to the London Tube with lines spreading across the city, as well as a taxi queue at ground level.
 Most taxis take credit cards but be aware of the occasional cash-only sign in a taxi’s window.

 How to get around London

 London is very pedestrian-friendly and you’re bound to do a good amount of walking during your London trip.
 Remember, cars are on the opposite side of the road compared to the U.S., so you need to LOOK RIGHT when crossing the road.
 When in doubt, just look both ways before crossing.

 Along the Thames, the riverwalk is a clear path connected with several bridges to help you cross to the other side as frequently as you need.

 In addition, London’s Tube (subway) is reliable, easy to navigate, and stretches across the city.
 The announcements are clear and the lines are identified with colors and names, like Central, District, and Piccadilly.
 Given how big London is, you’ll need to rely on public transportation to maximize the time you have rather than always walking long distances.

 As with getting to London from the airport, taxis are expensive in London and get even pricier when traffic is heavy.
 It’s best to go underground to save time, money, and patience.

 Visitors staying for a few days can get an Oyster Card for easy use and refills in the Tube.
 Your Oyster Card is good for your first trip to London and every return trip thereafter!